cloudflare/cloudflare-docs/content/workers/tutorials/build-a-slackbot/index.md

 First, import the `Router` class from `itty-router`.

 The `Router` class makes use of a few functions to quickly handle requests.
 The `post` method takes in a path string and a function handler.
-This indicates “when a client sends an HTTP `POST` to the path `/lookup`, call the `lookup` function”.
+This indicates "when a client sends an HTTP `POST` to the path `/lookup`, call the `lookup` function".

 There are two `POST` routes to handle: `/lookup` and `/webhook`.
 These new routes will point to corresponding functions, `lookup` and `webhook` — the two function handlers that you will set up soon.